-Indicator 4.3 Proportions of 1 year-old children immunized against measles vaccine.
+Proportion of 1 year olds children immunized against measles is the percentage of children under one year of age who have received at least one dose of measles vaccine.
 It is generally recommended for children to be immunized against measles at the age of 9 months.
 In certain countries in Latin America and the Caribbean it is recommended for the children to be immunized between the ages of 12 and 15 months.